 - there is not historical reason I have to rule put supernatural explanations a priori

 - I think you are struggling with the theological implications of a historical conclusion

 - well when you do theology, you have to avoid grounding your theology on science or history

 - theology has to be completely made up or it’s not good theology

 - I think you are letting your dislike of the implications of the resurrection determine your historical conclusions

 - you have to use historical methods to gather the minimal facts that every scholar accepts, regardless of worldview

 - then you weigh ALL the hypotheses, natural and supernatural, that could account for these minimal facts

 - then you choose the hypothesis that best explains the minimal facts

-Filed under: Podcasts, Bart Ehrman, Bible, Debate, Errancy, Error, Errors, Historical Jesus, Holy Cross, Inerrancy, Lecture, Manuscript, Michael Licona, Mike Licona, Misquoting Jesus, Mistakes, Naturalism, Reliability, Reliable, Resurrection, Text, Translated, Translation, Variant, Variants, Word of God
+Filed under: Podcasts, Afterlife, Apologetics, Appearances, Bart Ehrman, Bible, Body, Debate, Empty Tomb, Errancy, Error, Errors, Eschatology, Historical Jesus, Historical Method, Holy Cross, Inerrancy, Judgment Day, Lecture, Legend, Life After Death, Manuscript, Messiah, Michael Licona, Mike Licona, Minimal Facts, Misquoting Jesus, Mistakes, Mutations, Myth, N. T. Wright, Naturalism, Reliability, Reliable, Resurrection, Text, Theology, Translated, Translation, Variant, Variants, Word of God